 - Promote intellectual and academic curiosity

-- Support academic subspecialty fellowship applications
+- Support academic fellowship and job applications

 - Lay the foundation for successful careers in academic medicine.

 All Duke Internal Medicine residents are required to carry out scholarly activities.
 There are diverse opportunities, including case studies, literature reviews, teaching conferences, quality improvement projects, as well as research projects.
 Residents are strongly encouraged to directly become involved in mentored research and other scholarly pursuits, including patient-oriented research, basic laboratory-based investigation, as well as translational research projects.